-- Practising a sport with social element outdoors, such as football, tennis, hiking together and cycling, can be a good aid to recovery.
+- Practicing an outdoor sport with social element, such as football, tennis, hiking together and cycling, can be a good aid to recovery.

-- Taking good care of oneself is good for the immune system.
-Healthy eating and drinking, quit smoking, getting enough sleep and exercising on time, make someone more fit and therefore more resistant to stress.
+- Taking good care of yourself is good for the immune system.
+Healthy eating and drinking, quit smoking, get enough sleep and exercise on time, make you more fit and therefore more resistant to stress.
 Both physically and mentally.

 - The indication ‘burnout’ was used for the first time in the early seventies of the last century by the American psychotherapists Herbert Freudenberger and Christina Maslach.

-- The prevalence of burnout is estimated at 10% of working population.
+- The prevalence of burnout is estimated at 10% of the working population.

 - Work-related stress occurs especially among people aged 35 to 55 years.